“Shhh! I gotta focus. I’m shifting into soup mode.”

 It’s a wonderful piece of writing.
 There was a lot of modelling.
 We focused on powerful vocabulary; ‘bruised’, ‘stain’, ‘as black as misery’, ‘immense’, ‘glens’, ‘strips of ragged clouds’, and ‘from loch to loch’ have been taken and used to great effect.
 We focused on interesting sentence structure, and there’s barely two sentence patterns alike in her work.
 She’s worked hard to build in variety.

 The bar is already high.
-But in her Macbeth piece, she clears it.
+But with her Macbeth piece, she clears it.

 We see a similar tone, a similar use of varied sentence structure.
 But that sentence structure has been dialled up a notch or two.
 Where we had ‘As it drew near…’ now we have ‘As rain lashed ever more viciously, as thunder raged ever more angrily, as lightning arced ever more wildly…’ Not one now, but three beautiful adverbial clauses rising to a crescendo.